Statistics 1Y: Introduction to Statistics: Learning from Data STATS1002

 - Available to Visiting Students: Yes

-To teach students basic concepts in probability and statistical inference, and to demonstrate their importance and practical usefulness in real life including via a case study.
+This course will introduce basic concepts in probability and statistical inference, and demonstrate their importance and practical usefulness in real life including via a case study.

 Computer labs: 4 two hour practicals, at times to be arranged.